digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/intro.rst

 * The :doc:`Bond Extension <bond-extension>` tutorial introduces the different types of bonds supported in Daml Finance out of the box.
 * The :doc:`Bond Lifecycling <bond-lifecycling>` tutorial demonstrates how to lifecycle a simple bond and process coupon payments.
 * The :doc:`Swap Extension <swap-extension>` tutorial describes how to use the different types of swaps in Daml Finance.
-* The :doc:`Derivative Extension <derivative-extension>` tutorial shows you how to define your own generic instrument.
+* The :doc:`Generic Extension <generic-extension>` tutorial shows you how to define your own generic instrument.
 * The :doc:`Contingent Claims Instrument <contingent-claims-instrument>` tutorial describes how to create a new instrument type (similar to the bond instruments that you saw in the Bond Extension above).
 * The :doc:`On ledger vs on-the-fly <contingent-claims-on-ledger-vs-on-the-fly>` tutorial helps you to decide whether to explicitly store the claims tree on the ledger or generate it on-the-fly.